scottlamb/moonfire-nvr/design/api.md

 "key" (IDR) frame; others may not.
 The message will contain HTTP headers followed by by a `.mp4` media segment.
 The following headers will be included:

+*   `X-Video-Sample-Entry-Id`: An id to use when fetching an initialization segment.
 *   `X-Recording-Id`: the open id, a period, and the recording id of the recording these frames belong to.
 *   `X-Recording-Start`: the timestamp (in Moonfire NVR's usual 90,000ths